alexbrodie/OrganizePhotos/README.md

 and either add to md5.txt file if missing or verify hashes match if already present.

-This method is read/write, if you want to read-only MD5 checkin, use verify-md5.

-## check-md5 &lt;glob\_pattern>

-Alias: c5

-For each file matching glob\_pattern, generate the MD5 hash and either add to md5.txt file if missing or verify hashes match if already present.

-This method is read/write, if you want to read-only MD5 checkin, use verify-md5.
+This method is read/write for MD5s, if you want to perform read-only MD5 checks (i.e., don't write to md5.txt), then use verify-md5.

-## verify-md5

-Alias: v5

-Verifies the MD5 hashes for all contents of all md5.txt files below the current directory.

-This method is read-only, if you want to add/update MD5s, use check-md5.

-## find-dupe-files

-Alias: fdf

-Find files that have multiple copies under the current directory.
+This does not modify media files or their sidecars, it only modifies the md5.txt files.

 ### Options

-- **-a, --always-continue**
+- **glob\_pattern**

-    Always continue
+    Rather than operate on files under the current directory, operate on the specified glob pattern.

-## metadata-diff &lt;files>
+## checkup

-Alias: md
+Alias: c

-Do a diff of the specified media files (including their sidecar metadata).
+This command runs the following suggested suite of commands:

+       check-md5
+       find-dupe-files [-a | --always-continue]
+       collect-trash
+       remove-empties

 ## collect-trash